IsmaelRK/Finance-Manager/README_EN.md

 - Delay in inputs, possibly occurs due to the time bottleneck between the action and some response from the database.

+> Note: Both errors do not occur on a machine with less performance than the development machine

 ## License

     > MIT